BioSystemsUM/DeepMol/docs/deepmol_docs/featurization.md

 ### Weave Featurization

 Weave convolutions were introduced in [1]_.
 Unlike Duvenaud graph convolutions, weave convolutions require a quadratic matrix of interaction descriptors for each pair of atoms.
 These extra descriptors may provide for additional descriptive power but at the cost of a larger featurized dataset.
-Weave convolutions are implemented in DeepChem as the WeaveFeaturizer class.
+Weave convolutions are implemented in DeepChem as the WeaveFeat class.

 [1] Kearnes, Steven, et al. "Molecular graph convolutions: moving beyond fingerprints."
 Journal of computer-aided molecular design 30.8 (2016): 595-608.